qexat/garnet/README.md

  * You can't be generic over mutability and ownership, so for example you end up with `iter()`, `into_iter()`, and `iter_mut()`.
  * Related, the pile of AsRef, Deref, Borrow, ToOwned etc. traits.
+ * Related, the pile of various things that look kinda like references/pointers but aren't, and all the hacks that go into making them work.
+Example: Box.
+Seems fine, right?
+Can't pattern match on it.
+See the `box_pattern` RFC.
  * Rust's hacky generic-ness over length of sequences/tuples is pretty lame
  * The slightly-magical relationship between `String` and `&str`, and `&[]` and `[]` and `[T;N]`, is a little distressing